quangis/AGILE2023-Semantic-complexity-GeoAnQu/README.md

 # AGILE2023-Semantic-complexity-GeoAnQu

-Python/R source codes and datasets used for the submission to AGILE2023 conference
+Python/R source codes and datasets used for the submission to the AGILE2023 conference.

+## Requirements
+- It is strongly advised to run this code on Windows 10.
+The underlying third-party Python libraries known to have issues with Linux and MacOS.
+- Python 3.9.7.
+The instructions are for the Conda environment on Windows.
+- R 4.2.2 running with the RStudio IDE.

 ## Content structure